robashton/blog/input/pages/Purescript on the BEAM - OTP from scratch/content.markdown

 - Erlang probably can't even construct the arguments properly if it's anything more complicated than a string (say, a record or ADT)
 - There is no requirement for init/startLink to align their types, the args are going to be coerced back and forth and we'll get runtime crashes if we make a mistake there
 - Low level wrappers are cumbersome, and gen servers are a very common tool in our arsenal, this could get old fast.
-- We haven't even started to cover passing of arbitrary messages into the gen server (handle call, info, etc)
+- We haven't even started to cover passing of arbitrary messages into the gen server (handle call, info, etc) (Spoiler alert: They're cumbersome too)

 We can see that manually writing and using 1:1 mappings between Purescript and Erlang code for use across an application is not going to be a sustainable ideal - and yet we will press on and look at a few of the attempts made to do this in the following blog entries before finally trying to do something a little more idiomatic.